mxagar/tool_guides/docker_swarm_kubernetes/docker_swarm_kubernetes_howto.md

 kubectl scale deploy/my-apache --replicas 2
 # Get all objects
 kubectl get all
+# Get only the pods
+kubectl get pods
+# Get only the pods and refresh (watch) - screen remains locked
+kubectl get pods -w
+# We can get information of containers with
+# logs and describe (= inpect in docker)
+# Get all logs
+kubectl logs deployment/my-apache
+# Get last log (tail) eveytime it happens (follow)
+kubectl logs deployment/my-apache --follow --tail 1
+# We can use a selector
+# for getting logs of containers with a label
+# (note: it doesnt work on my setup?)
+kubectl logs -l run=my-apache
+# To get detailed information of a pod
+# we use describe;
+# we need to pass the exact pod name with pods/ prefix
+# Describe is equivalent to inspect in docker
+# but we get also a list of events related to the pod,
+# such as pulling an image, etc.
+kubectl get pods # select one pod name kubectl describe pods/my-apache-7b68fdd849-bg7kn
+# Similarly to swarm, kubernetes tries to re-launch a pod when it's destroyed
+# We open a shell and watch pods
+kubectl get pods -w
+# In another shell we remove a pod
+# We'll see on the other shell how the removed pod is replaced!
+kubectl delete pod/my-apache-7b68fdd849-bg7kn
 # Stop and clean environment
 kubectl delete deployment my-apache
 ```

 Very interesting links:
 - [kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
 - [kubectl for ddocker users](https://kubernetes.io/docs/reference/kubectl/docker-cli-to-kubectl/)

+## Section 14: Exposing Kubernetes Ports

 ## Extra: 12-Factor-App